-An online Study Guide from Accuplacer is available for $2.99 (price subject to change).
+An online Study Guide from Accuplacer is available as well as a free interactive app.
 We encourage students to practice prior to taking or retaking the placement test.

 The Placement Test consists of